 Skip to content

-What fees do I pay as a franchisee?
+What Fees Do I Pay as a Franchisee?

-Fees can generally be split into three categories, as follows:
+Franchisee fees can generally be split into three categories, as follows:

-Before or Simultaneous with entering into a Franchise
+Before or Simultaneous With Entering Into a Franchise

 Franchise Fee

-Site Fee/ Fit Out Fee
+Site Fee or Fit Out Fee

 • locate a store from which to operate the franchise; and